What should you look for in a new cot?

 Look for a drop side that doesn't easily shift from the inside when a child bounces, or opt for no drop side.

-7. Make sure it's difficult to climb out off
+7. Make sure it's difficult for baby to climb out off

 When you buy your first cot, your baby is usually either a newborn who doesn't move much, or enclosed in mummy's tummy.
 At some stage though, your tike will grow.
 When that happens, you don't want to have to go shopping for another cot due to climbing antics!